 Members are invited to nominate for this award in recognition of exceptional contributions to psychology education.

-Recipients are invited to deliver the Distinguished Contributions to Psychology Education Award Lecture at the Society’s Annual Conference, at which they are presented with a commemorative certificate.
+Recipients are invited to deliver the Excellence in Psychology Education Award Lecture at the Society’s Annual Conference, at which they are presented with a commemorative certificate.

 Recipients are also offered Fellowship and Life Membership of the Society.

 The Award is given as recognition of any distinguished contribution to psychology education.

 All areas of teaching and learning will be considered on equal grounds, including pre-degree teaching, teaching at first and higher degree levels, training of professional applied psychologists, the teaching of psychology to other professions and continuing education.

 Candidates must normally be resident in the UK, but need not be existing members of the Society.

 The formal criterion is ‘any distinguished contribution to psychology education’.
 This criterion is intended to be interpreted broadly and may include any of the following:

 - Performance as a teacher at any level

 - Contribution to the development of individual students